Advertise with Us!

 Learn more about markup languages here

 A package is an organized module of related interfaces and classes.
-Packages are used to organize classes which belong to the same category or provide related functionality.
+Packages are used to organize classes that belong to the same category or provide related functionality.

 Learn more about packages here